timurkashapov/draw.io/README.md

-# This rep consist the schemes and pictures of software architectures
+# This rep consist the schemes, diagrams and pictures of software architectures